- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 Talent availability and language capabilities

-India offers in terms of scale, spread, and depth of talent—especially tech talent.
+India offers in terms of scale, spread, and depth of talent, especially tech talent.
+I truly believe that’s unparalleled compared to any other location.

-GCC policies & Viksit Bharat 2047 Vision
+GCC Policies & Viksit Bharat 2047 Vision

 Also read: GCC Market Size In India To Exceed US$100 bn By 2030: Why India Is A Preferred Destination

-What kind of organisations are setting up GCCs in India?
+Who’s setting up GCCs in India?

 They want to know: